Freightplus offers international air freight forwarding for urgent parts, heavy machinery, mining equipment or other oversized cargo.

 Full freighter-aircraft charters, including Russian Antonov freighters and heavy-lift helicopters

-There are regular roll-on roll-off shipping services between most major international ports, either directly or via a transhipment port.
+There are regular roll-on roll-off freight forwarding shipping services between most major international ports, either directly or via a transhipment port.
 Traditionally, RORO vessels were pure car and truck carriers however modern RORO vessels are more commonly being built with greater capacity for shipping mining equipment and construction machinery, agricultural equipment, locomotives and even static project cargoes, which can be loaded on special equipment for shipping large items that are too big to ship in containers (MAFI roll-trailers).

 Some new roll on/roll off vessels on major shipping routes can accommodate cargoes weighing up to 375 metric tonnes and measuring 18m long and 6m high but on smaller trade lanes, the maximum capacity of RORO vessels is more commonly in the 80 to 150 metric-tonne range, with a maximum cargo height of around 4.8 metres.

 Freightplus enjoys preferential rates and space allocation on most major RORO carriers, enabling us to offer cheaper RORO shipping.

 - most have fixed sailing schedules (not all)

 Break bulk is the term generally applied to cargo that cannot be containerized, usually due to its size.
 On major trading routes, most break vessels are geared (i.e. they have their own cranes for lifting the individual pieces of cargo from the wharf onto the vessel and discharging cargo from the vessel to the destination wharf).